Putting your performance into perspective

 What impacts your personal rate of return?

-To calculate your personal rate of return, we use the industry-defined "dollar-weighted" calculation, which factors in not only changes in the value of your investments over time, but also:
+To calculate your personal rate of return, we use the industry-defined "dollar-weighted" calculation, which factors in not only changes in:

 Let's take a look at an example of how to determine your net investment cash flow: